AlCalzone/node-coap-client/README.md

     }
 }
 ```
-To talk to a Trådfri gateway, you need to use `Client_identity` as the identity.
+To talk to a Trådfri gateway, you need to use `Client_identity` to generate a new DTLS identity and then use that one for further communication.
+Again, please use [node-tradfri-client](https://github.com/AlCalzone/node-tradfri-client) instead.

 ### `tryToConnect` - Check if a given resource is available
 ```